sathia27/sathia27.github.com/_posts/2021-08-21-rails-diving-into-csrf.md

 ### Authenticity token

-Rails form inserts authenticity_token in every form instead of csrf_token, every time we reload the page, the authenticity token will change.
-This could be easy to monitor if a user is trying to submit the form with the same authenticity multiple times.
+Rails uses "authenticity_token" instead of "csrf_token" in forms, and regenerates the token each time the page is reloaded.
+This allows for easy monitoring of attempts to submit a form multiple times with the same token, increasing security against CSRF attacks.

 Authenticity token is generated based on csrf_token.
 As csrf_token is generated per session, authenticity_token will expire only when user log out.